de-Boer-Lab/dna_active_learning/README.md

 Before running experiments, use `setup_dataset.sh` to scaffold the expected directory layout, place your data files, initialize a `results.tsv` for tracking runs, and record the project root so all Python commands can find it.

-Full datasets used in the paper will be available soon on Zenodo.
+Full datasets used in the paper are available on [Zenodo](https://zenodo.org/records/20094954).
 Demo subsets for quick testing are included under `data/yeast/` and `data/human/`.

 ```bash